klbowman/Web-Scraping/README.md

 # Web Scraping

-Images and text scraped from multiple websites displayed in a single HTML page.
+Web application that scrapes images and text from multiple websites, and displays them in a single HTML page.

 ## Description